ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

 categories: mqtt
 ---

-This post covers how to access main IoTHub features using the MQTT protocol without using the official Device SDKs, instead it uses a generic MQTT library for dotnet capable of basic MQTT primitives: `Connect`, `Publish` and `Subscribe` to access the Telemetry, Commands and DeviceTwin features.
+This post covers how to access main IoTHub features using the MQTT protocol without using the official Device SDKs (as [described in the docs](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support)), instead it uses a generic MQTT library for dotnet capable of basic MQTT primitives: `Connect`, `Publish` and `Subscribe` to access the Telemetry, Commands and DeviceTwin features.

 ## Choosing an MQTT Library